Support Centre

 The requirements of establishing detection mechanisms, though directed toward ICT-related incidents, will facilitate the financial entities in detecting personal data protection breaches and, thus, their compliance with the GDPR.
 However, in cases where an ICT-related incident also constitutes a personal data breach, this may lead to the necessity of double documentation since the requirements of the two regulations are directed toward different aspects of such an incident.

 The regime of reporting is also different and involves immediate initial notification and intermediary reporting.
 Thus, in case of a major ICT-related incident, which also constitutes a personal data breach, the financial entity will be obliged to report to the competent authority under DORA, as well as to notify the competent data protection authority.
-An additional key aspect is that the deadlines for submitting the notifications under DORA are planned to be extremely short, and actually shorter that those under the GDPR for the initial notification.

 Relations with ICT third-party service providers

-The proposal introduces numerous requirements for cases when financial entities use ICT services provided by ICT third-party service providers.
+DORA introduces numerous requirements for cases when financial entities use ICT services provided by ICT third-party service providers.
 These involve, among others, requirements related to assessments of the ICT third-party service providers before entering into contractual agreements with them (due diligence), ensuring written contractual arrangements with such service providers which should contain some key minimal provisions, keeping a 'Register of Information' in relation to all contractual arrangements on the use of ICT services provided by ICT third-party service providers, distinguishing between those that cover critical or important functions, and those that do not, and reporting at least yearly to the competent authorities information on the number of new arrangements on the use of ICT services, the categories of ICT third-party service providers, the type of contractual arrangements, and the services and functions which are being provided.

-The above requirements have certain similarities with GDPR requirements regarding the relations between data controllers and data processors.
-However, DORA will establish far more detailed and specific rules.
-All these rules will apply along with GDPR requirements, including those of Article 28.
+The above requirements have similarities with the GDPR requirements regarding the relations between data controllers and data processors.
+However, DORA establishes far more detailed and specific rules, including reporting obligations that are not present in the GDPR.
+All these rules apply along with the GDPR requirements, including those of Article 28 of the GDPR.

-These requirements will have significant impact to the tech companies that act as ICT third-party service providers for financial entities, since such companies will be subjected to preliminary assessments and audits, and will need to agree to contractual agreements containing the key minimal provisions under DORA which introduce specific requirements to their services.
-Among the mandatory contractual arrangements on the use of ICT services are the provisions on accessibility, availability, integrity, security, and protection of personal data, and on ensuring access, recover, and return in an easily accessible format of personal and non-personal data processed by the financial entity in the case of insolvency, resolution, or discontinuation of the business operations of the ICT third-party service provider.
+These requirements will have a significant impact on the tech companies that act as ICT third-party service providers for financial entities, since such companies will be subjected to preliminary assessments and audits, and will need to agree to contractual agreements containing the key minimal provisions under DORA which introduce specific requirements to their services.
+Among the mandatory contractual arrangements on the use of ICT services are the provisions on accessibility, availability, integrity, security, and protection of personal data, and on ensuring access, recovery, and return in an easily accessible format of personal and non-personal data processed by the financial entity in the case of insolvency, resolution, or discontinuation of the business operations of the ICT third-party service provider.
 Since, as already mentioned, the GDPR remains fully applicable, these contractual arrangements should also comply with the GDPR.
-For example, it could be expected that in most cases such service providers will act as data processors within the meaning of the GDPR.
+For example, it could be expected that, in most cases, such service providers will act as data processors within the meaning of the GDPR.
 Therefore, the contractual arrangements with such providers should also contain data processing agreements compliant with Article 28 of the GDPR.
 In addition, due to the interplay with DORA, such companies may need to supplement and update the security measures they implement and apply.

 Conclusion